sxn2012/DA2020S1_Project/README.md

-# DA2020S1_Project
+- # DA2020S1_Project
   This is our group's project of DA in 2020S1.

+  ## version 2.1

+  - Improve GUI (prevent situation that client cannot exit the system)

+  ___

+  ## version 2.0
+  - Add GUI to client and server
+  - Solve the issue of connection loss
+  ___

   ## version 1.1
   - Fix some algorithm bugs
   - Deal with primary key conflict
   - Alter printing in Server

-### TODO
-- add a select operation to show the real data in the database (data not yet committed should not be visible), should show same results for every client
-- add a gui for client and/or server (possibly?)
-- deadlock handling
-- something else...

   ___

   ## version 1.0
   - Add TCP connection between client and server
   - Alter feedback of command to send them back to clients

-### found bugs
-- delete action takes effect immidiately (not after commit)
-- while one client is updating data, another client still can delete the same data
-- something wrong with commit and rollback action

-1. client can commit and rollback successfully without doing previous action
-2. after commiting, clients can also rollback

-### TODO
-- add a select operation to show the real data in the database (data not yet committed should not be visible), should show same results for every client
-- add a gui for client and/or server (possibly?)
-- something else...